M1tsumi/M1tsumi/README.md

 ## Get Involved

-Open to collaboration, feedback, and contributions!
-Feel free to:
+Open to collaboration, feedback, and contributions on any of my projects:

-- ⭐ Star my projects if you find them useful
+- ⭐ Star projects you find useful
 - 🐛 Report bugs or request features via issues
 - 🔧 Submit pull requests
 - 💬 Join the community on Discord